isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 (1) First, the Gross Floor Area (“GFA”) is the guiding component in determining the rent:

-a.
-GFA represents the available live-in space for the tenant.
+* GFA represents the available live-in space for the tenant.

 (2) As between GFA and land area, the former usually has a larger impact on the marketability of the property.